bilalqureshi1/aiaustraliaassignment/README.md

 # aiaustralia assignment Bilal Qureshi, email:bqureshi341@gmail.com (Option 2)
+Please add your microsoft key to run the codes
 I have used Microsoft Azure services in order to complete this task.
 To convert this into an app it can be deployed in flask.
 Requirments to run the code: <br/>
 Python 3 and above. <br/>